-Principles of consolidation - The accompanying consolidated financial statements of the Boys & Girls Clubs of the Valley, Inc. include the accounts of the Clubs and its wholly-owned subsidiaries, BG Development, LLC, BGC Managers, LLC, and AZ Youthforce, LLC.
+Principles of consolidation - The accompanying consolidated financial statements of the Boys & Girls Clubs of the Valley, Inc. and Subsidiaries include the accounts of Boys & Girls Clubs of the Valley, Inc. and its wholly-owned subsidiaries, BG Development, LLC, BGC Managers, LLC, and AZ Youthforce, LLC (collectively, the "Clubs").
 All significant intercompany transactions and accounts have been eliminated in consolidation.